izzymg/sockparty/README.md

 # SockParty

-SockParty is a WebSocket chat room manager for Golang.
+SockParty is a WebSocket room manager for Golang.

 ##### `go get github.com/izzymg/sockparty`